-If you live in some other places,3 it might be a hot topic because environmentalists are seen as wackos to be laughed at while one burns an extra gallon or two of gasoline in one’s monster vehicle.
+If you live in some other places, (3)like Cleveland or Detroit, a couple of the least ‘green’ cities in N.A., where the culture is certainly not used to being concerned over the environment, if not opposed to taking care of it. it might be a hot topic because environmentalists are seen as wackos to be laughed at while one burns an extra gallon or two of gasoline in one’s monster vehicle.
 If you are a Christian who cares for creation in this setting, you will be interacting with these people and need something to say.
 If you are one of those people with little regard for the environment, you may need to learn a bit more about what the Bible says on the topic, as well as understand the fears (legitimate and otherwise) of environmentalists.
 The legitimate fears are something ‘creation care’ embracing Christians need to be wary of as well.

 First, let us consider what the Bible has to say about creation care.
 The most fundamental command given to humanity is found in Genesis 1:28 and reiterated in Genesis 2:15 in more detail (Genesis 2 is like a zoomed in look at our origins, focusing specifically on humanity; these are NOT two separate creation accounts!).
-In Genesis 1 we see the command to be fruitful, multiply, and fill the earth.4 We are also told to subdue and rule over the earth.
+In Genesis 1 we see the command to be fruitful, multiply, and fill the earth.
+(4)or, ‘have a lot of sex’ as one of my professors used to say.
+We’ll get to that topic later on.
+Have a lot of sex and take care of the earth doesn’t sound like too bad a job description.
+We are also told to subdue and rule over the earth.
 If one were to take this alone with certain definitions of the Hebrew words, one could get the idea of being a harsh master to the earth.
 However, remember that Genesis 2 focuses in and provides more detail.
 Here we are told to ‘work’ the land, where the Hebrew word has to do with being a ‘servant to.’
 We’re told ‘to keep’ which has meanings which include ‘watch’ and ‘guard,’ but also interestingly, it is the same Hebrew word found in the common benediction from Numbers 6:24, ‘the Lord bless you and keep you.’
 Let’s hope God has a bit better understanding of ‘keeping’ us than how many people ‘keep’ the earth!
 Theology matters here folks.

 Another point to keep in mind is that our modern technology enables humanity to have a pretty large impact on the environment.
 This issue is actually fairly new, as it is only within the last few generations that we have had this ability.
 Historically, Christians did not write on this topic extensively.
 In other words, there isn’t much in our traditions as a controlling factor on our behavior.
 Thus, we need to be really careful to re-examine this issue and not just do what others around us are and have been doing.
 From an apologetic standpoint, we need to admit that Christians do not have such a great track-record on the environment, especially some sectors of Christianity.
 However, it is also fair to point out that very few people of any worldview have a very good of a track-record.
 Again, this is because people, in general, haven’t been concerned about this topic for long.